emilierobichaud1/Event-App/doc/sprint 0/PB.md

 # Product backlog

-Note: Need to dicuss the size of these stories.

 | User Story                                                                       | Size | Importance |
 | -------------------------------------------------------------------------------- | ---- | ---------- |
 | As a user I would like to create an account and a profile on the app.            | 5    | 1          |